Eldiias/data-ft-par-labs/Labs/module_1/2. Resolving-Git-Conflicts/about-me.md

-Hello world!
+bloop bloop Hello world!

-I made some changes that are not about me :)
+some changes again.I made some changes that are not about me :)